7 Best Places To Live In Pembrokeshire (Updated in 2023)

 Haverfordwest is one of the highest populated areas in Pembrokeshire.
 It is a typical country market town with one Welsh and one English medium school.

-Haverfordwest has been important transport and trading hub for Pembroke, Fishguard, and Milford Haven for hundreds of years.
+Haverfordwest has been an important transport and trading hub for Pembroke, Fishguard, and Milford Haven for hundreds of years.

 The River Cleddau runs through it.
 The highly-rated, secluded Cleddau Estuary, also known as ‘the secret waterway’, runs through Pembrokeshire from Milford Haven to Haverford West